 Braised Meatballs in a Hearty Marinara Sauce

 Can I add vegetables to the marinara sauce?

-Can you freeze spaghetti and meatballs?
+Can I freeze spaghetti and meatballs?

+Braised Meatballs in a Hearty Marinara Sauce